 Isotonic, isokinetic, leg power

 McGillivray, John A., "A Comparison of the Effects of Isotonic and Isokinetic Exercises on Leg Power" (1976).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 46.

 Creative Commons License